Back to jobs

 Education/Training/Experience:

-• Extensive knowledge of both Windows and Linux OS environments
+• Familiarity with both Windows and Linux OS environments.

 Physical Requirements: